pocl/pocl/doc/sphinx/source/development.rst

 Maintenance Policy
 -------------------

-pocl development is currently managed mostly by researchers and research assistants of the `Customized Parallel Computing <https://tuni.fi/cpc>`_ group of Tampere University.
-We provide general maintenance for pocl on the side of our research projects (which on the other hand might use and/or extend it) because we consider it an important project that helps the "heterogeneous parallel programming cause".
-However, doing maintenance "on the side" unfortunately means that there is limited time to respond to external support requests due to other activities.

-To make pocl maintenance feasible within our limited time, we have set the following policy regarding releases:
+To make PoCL maintenance feasible within the limited resources, we have set Tier-1 following regarding releases:

 **External projects using OpenCL that have a test suite included in "regularly tested suites" (we later call 'tier-1' test suites) will be kept regression free, but for the rest we cannot make any promises.**

-Tier-1 tests will be executed successfully before the lead developer pushes new pull requests (PR) to the master branch, and some of them are additionally executed with multiple continuous integration (buildbot) servers on different platforms.
-Active developers are also assumed to run them locally before submitting PRs.
-Thus, regressions on these suites should be detected early.
-The required testsuites can be enabled at buildtime with ``-DENABLE_TESTSUITES=tier1`` cmake option.
+Most of the Tier-1 tests will be executed successfully before the maintainers push new pull requests (PR) to the master branch, and some of them are additionally executed with multiple continuous integration servers on different platforms and library configurations.
+Thus, regressions on these suites are detected early.
+The required testsuites can be enabled at build time with ``-DENABLE_TESTSUITES=tier1`` cmake option.

-Currently (2023-02-28) the following are included in the tier-1 test suites:
+Currently (2024-09-30) the following are included in the tier-1 test suite:

 * The standard test suite of pocl.
 * PyOpenCL test suite
 * piglit test suite
 * conformance_suite_micro_main test suite
 * SHOC test suite
-* CHIP-SPV test suite
+* chipStar test suite

-Please note that not necessarily all the tests currently pass in the suites, we just ensure the currently passing ones do not regress with new commits (expected failing ones are disabled or skipped).
+* Simple SYCL samples.

-The primary test platform is x86-64.
+The primary test platform is x86-64 CPU with the Level Zero layered driver as the primary GPU test platform.

-The latest LLVM release is given priority when testing, and we cannot guarantee older LLVM versions keep working over pocl releases due to the constantly changing library API.
+The latest LLVM release is given priority when testing, and we cannot guarantee older LLVM versions keep working over PoCL releases due to the constantly changing library API.
+Currently we maintain support for the LLVM version 14 and newer.

 If you would like get your favourite OpenCL-using project's test suite included in the tier-1 suite, please send a pull request that